The Tate conjecture for K3 surfaces in odd characteristic: Moduli of K3 surfaces

 For (\ref{k3:reg}), we only need to worry about the complete local rings of $\mathsf{M}_{2d,\Int\left[\frac{1}{2}\right]}$ at points valued in fields of characteristic $p\mid r$.
 By (\ref{k3:sing}), the completions at the non-closed such points are formally smooth and hence quasi-healthy regular.
 The completions at the closed such points are quasi-healthy regular, as we have already observed. \end{proof}

-We will now define moduli spaces of K3 surfaces with level structure, following \cite{rizov:moduli}*{\S 4}.
-Let $U$ be the hyperbolic lattice over $\Int$ of rank $2$; let $L$ be the unimodular lattice $U^{\oplus 3}\oplus E_8^{\oplus 2}$.
-Choose a basis $e,f$ for (say) the first copy of $U$ in $L$.
+We will need moduli spaces of K3 surfaces with level structure; cf.~\cite{rizov:moduli}*{\S 4}.
+Let $U$ be the hyperbolic lattice over $\Int$ of rank $2$; let $N$ be the self-dual lattice $U^{\oplus 3}\oplus E_8^{\oplus 2}$.
+Choose a basis $e,f$ for (say) the first copy of $U$ in $N$.
 Set

 This is a quadratic lattice over $\Int$ of discriminant $2d$; let $\dual{L}_d\subset V_d\coloneqq L_{d,\Rat}$ be its dual lattice.
 Set $G_d=\SO(V_d)$: it is a semi-simple algebraic group over $\Rat$.

 Let $K\subset G_d(\Adele_f)$ be a compact open sub-group that stabilizes $L_{d,\widehat{\Int}}$ and acts trivially on $\dual{L}_d/L_d$.
 The maximal such sub-group is called the \defnword{discriminant kernel} of $L_{d,\widehat{\Int}}$.
 These compact opens are called \defnword{admissible} in \cite{rizov:moduli}.
 Strictly speaking, Rizov's definition of admissibility is the following: First, note that $G_d$ can be viewed as the sub-group of isometries of $V$ that fix $e-df$.
 Now, a compact open sub-group $K\subset G_d(\Adele_f)$ is admissible if every element of $K$, viewed as an isometry of $V_{\Adele_f}$, stabilizes $L_{\widehat{\Int}}$.
 That this is equivalent to our definition is shown in \cite{mp:reg}*{2.2}.